 Tom Rogers is a Radiation Health Physicist 3 with the Washington State Department of Health, Office of Radiation Protection.
 Mr. Rogers has been with the Department of Health for over 10 years.
 His present assignment is with the Environmental Sciences Section as the Eastern Washington Environmental Team Lead.
 His team is charged with oversight of the Department of Energy’s Hanford Site Environmental Monitoring Program.
 He previously spent eight years as the Radiological Emergency Preparedness Program Coordinator for Franklin County, Washington.
 Mr. Rogers has been a member of the Board of Trustees of the Herbert M. Parker Foundation since 2013.
 Thomas.Rogers@doh.wa.gov

-Sergei Tolmachev is an Associate Research Professor in the College of Pharmacy, Washington State University, where he directs the U.S. Transuranium and Uranium Registries (USTUR) Research Center (www.ustur.wsu.edu).
+Sergei Tolmachev is a Research Professor in the College of Pharmacy, Washington State University, where he directs the U.S. Transuranium and Uranium Registries (USTUR) Research Center (www.ustur.wsu.edu).
 He holds a M.S. in Chemical Engineering from Mendeleev University of Chemical Technology of Russia (Moscow, Russia), and a Ph.D. in Chemistry from Kyushu University (Fukuoka, Japan).
 Dr. Tolmachev leads a team of multi-disciplinary scientists conducting long-term follow-up of former nuclear workers with accidental internal depositions of plutonium, americium, and uranium.
 His areas of expertise include radiation protection, environmental radiochemistry of actinides and polonium, radiation and mass-spectrometric instrumentation and measurement techniques. firstname.lastname@example.org